denten-books/plain-text/2-surface.md

 teletype automated the process completely.
 The human operator could simply enter printed characters into the machine directly, using a keyboard similar to the typewriter.
 The teletype would then transcode the input into transmitted signal and then back from the signal onto paper on the receiving end.
+The era of ticker tape punch cards can be thought to end with the mass-market introduction of IBM's Magnetic Tape/Selectric Typewriter in 1964.

 [^ln1-printermen]: According to the U.S. Department of Labor statistics, women comprised 24 percent of Morse operators in 1915 (before the wide-spread advent of automated telegraphy).
 By 1931 women comprised 64 percent of printer and Morse manual operators [@u.s._bureau_of_labor_statistics_displacement_1932, 514].

-### B. Magnetic tape, 1888--1968
+### B. Magnetic tape

 "Historically unforeseen, barely a thing, software's ghostly presence produces and defies apprehension," Wendy Chun writes in her *Programmed Visions*, an